DAY ONE: FARMVILLE

 Photo Credit: Bill Crabtree, Jr.

 After breakfast at Effingham’s inside the hotel, travel east towards to the coast to Richmond.
 When you arrive at the Virginia State Capitol, you will have the opportunity to visit the Virginia Civil Rights Memorial, paying homage to Barbara Johns and the 1951 Moton student strikers.
-The Black History Museum & Cultural Center celebrates the rich culture and moving histories of African American people in Virginia and their contributions to Virginia and America.
+The Black History Museum & Cultural Center celebrates the rich culture and moving histories of Black American people in Virginia and their contributions to Virginia and America.

 After the museum, head to Mama J’s for some lunch.
 Mama J’s Kitchen is family-owned and operated and celebrates the family tradition of going to grandma’s house for Sunday dinner.